Siteseen Logo

 Hekate for kids

 Discover the myths surrounding the mysterious Hekate, the Roman goddess of magic, witchcraft, the night and the moon.
 She was the only child of the Titans Perses and Asteria, others say the daughter of Nyx (Nox) and Erebus.
-Her domains extended over earth, the sky and hell and for this she is represented in works of art as a triple divinity representing the Moon, Earth, and Underworld, as shown in the picture of the triple Hekate.
+Her domains extended over earth, the sky and hell and for this she is represented in works of art as a triple divinity representing the Moon, Earth, and Underworld.
 She was also a Roman goddess of the Underworld and the powerful protector of witches.
-Additional facts and information about the mythology of individual gods can be accessed via the following links:

 Who was Hekate?